Chocolate ships EXPRESS Mon-Thu | Order by 11am for same day dispatch | Free EXPRESS shipping over $100

 by Lis Armstrong

-The good news is, despite being hundreds – or thousands – of kilometres away, there’s still things we all can do to help our Victorian friends through the next few weeks and months.
+The good news is, despite being hundreds – or thousands – of kilometres away, there’s still things we all can do to help our locked down friends through the next few weeks and months.
 Now more than ever it’s important we remind them this won’t last forever, that they’re not alone, and, most importantly, that they’re loved.
 So how can we do that?

-It’s heartening to know the TD community across the country are supporting their Victorian friends with seriously sweet care packages, and it’s got us thinking.
-Life really is sweeter with support from friends, so we’ve put together this list of ways you can show up for your mates in Victoria – even if you can’t show up at their door.
+It’s heartening to know the TD community across the country are supporting their friends with seriously sweet care packages, and it’s got us thinking.
+Life really is sweeter with support from friends, so we’ve put together this list of ways you can show up for your mates – even if you can’t show up at their door.
 Because we all need a little sweetness to get through tough times.

 We also know many of us are doing it tough financially too, so we've included low cost and free ways to show the love as well.

-A lot of your Victorian mates are probably missing café brunches and boozy happy hours right now, so this is a great way to extend social eating across states.
+A lot of your mates are probably missing café brunches and boozy happy hours right now, so this is a great way to extend social eating across states.
 Simply decide on a menu, set a time, and enjoy cooking or eating the same meal together.
 Competitive?
 Even better.
 It’ll be like My Kitchen Rules… except you’re judging yourself.

 Show your friend you care by paying for their next pamper session, grocery shop, or a fun new experience.
 Buying gift cards to your friend’s local grocery store, hairdresser, or beauty salon is a super sweet way to give your best bud something to look forward to.
 You can even spice things up a bit with a gift card for an adventurous experience – an art class, wine tasting, or wine-and-dine river cruise.
 Buying gift cards or store credit for use later will also help local businesses to make it through the worst of the pandemic – now that’s a reason to dig deep, if you can.